vishalG02/MyAidlApplication/README.md

 # AIDL-Orientation

+Simple Aidl Application with Sensor.TYPE_ROTATION_VECTOR.

-This library helps to provide phone orientation data using AIDL service of interval 8ms.
+ The sensor should provide the data at an interval of 8ms.